SudinG4/E-commerce-SQL-Project/README.md

 - Explore the purchase journey of the viewers on the website
 - Answer the business-questions crafted on real world scenario

-## Tools Use
+## Tools Used
   SQL - MySQL Workbench

-## SQL Skills Used: Joins, CTEs, aggregate functions, CASE statements, window functions, date/time functions, subqueries, and data quality checks.
+## SQL Skills Used
+Joins, CTEs, aggregate functions, CASE statements, window functions, date/time functions, subqueries, and data quality checks.

 ## Key Questions Answered